cjrace/almostyellow/.github/CONTRIBUTING.md

    - Push your changes
    - Open a PR against the `main` branch of this repository
    - Follow the template to create a detailed description of your changes
+   - Once approved, you may merge the PR by squashing the commits into a single PR commit

 ## Code of Conduct